 Pastoral Care is the responsibility, initially, of the Class Teacher.
-Serious problems are referred to our Senior Leadership Team.
+Serious problems are referred to our Senior Leadership Team or Pastoral Manager.

 Parents who wish to discuss their child's welfare are welcome to make an appointment with the Headteacher.